adepennart/find_mechano_candidate/readme.md

 1. ~~transient 2 (pyrexia-like)~~

 #### Piezo
-Piezo is known as a mechanotransducing gene and has seen to have impacts on egg-laying preferecne when there are mild differences in substrate hardness[4].
+Piezo is known as a mechanotransduction gene and has been seen to have impacts on egg-laying preference when there are mild differences in substrate hardness[4].

 #### tmc 5
 Only one tmc gene exists within flies (belonging to the first subfamily of tmcs).
-However, in *A. aegypti* there are 3 tmc genes each belonging to separate subfamily of tmcs.
-The least information is known on tmc 5, however tmc 7 has recently been seen in mice to supress piezo activity in peripheral neurons hence reducing mechanosensation in the periphery[5]. tmc 7 in *A. aedes* is also highly expressed, just falling out of the top ten most expressed mechanosensory genes in the abdominal tip.
+However, in *A. aegypti* there are 3 tmc genes each belonging to a separate subfamily of tmcs.
+The least information is known on tmc 5, however, tmc 7 has recently been seen in mice to suppress piezo activity in peripheral neurons hence reducing mechanosensation in the periphery[5]. tmc 7 in *A. aedes* is also highly expressed, just falling out of the top ten most expressed mechanosensory genes in the abdominal tip.
 In *D. melanogaster* tmc has also been seen to mediate subtle difference in substrate when determining egg-laying sites[4].

 #### Tmem63
 Tmem63 has been seen to mediate food preference based on food grittiness.
 It is done through the deflection of sensila on the labellum[6].

 #### ppk306 & 322
-Both of these ppks seem to fall in the same part of the phylogenetic tree however ppk322 seems to be more closely related to ppk,rpk and ppk26 which are all mechanosensitive genes. rpk is expressed in class III multidendritic neurons required fo gentle touch in *D. melanogaster* larvae [7].
+Both of these ppks seem to fall in the same part of the phylogenetic tree however ppk322 seems to be more closely related to ppk,rpk and ppk26 which are all mechanosensitive genes. rpk is expressed in class III multidendritic neurons required for gentle touch in *D. melanogaster* larvae [7].
 Both ppk and ppk26 are present in multidendritic class IV neurons and use the same pathway for mechanical nociception in *D. melanogaster* larvae although ppk is also involved in thermal nociception[8,9].

 ### best candidates
-Based on observations from previous papers (cite) is has been hypothesized that deflection of sensila on the abdominal tip positvely affect egg-laying in mosquitoes.
-Knowing mechanosensory neuron types from *D. melanogaster*, type I as opposed to type II are reportedly sensila based mechanosensroy neurons.
-This immediately places both **Tmem63** and **piezo** as leading candidates to test prefential egg-laying on rougher surfaces in *A. aegypti*.
+Based on observations from previous papers (cite) is has been hypothesized that the deflection of sensilla on the abdominal tip positively affects egg-laying in mosquitoes.
+Knowing mechanosensory neuron types from *D. melanogaster*, type I, as opposed to type II, are reportedly sensila-based mechanosensory neurons.
+This immediately places both **Tmem63** and **piezo** as leading candidates to test preferential egg-laying on rougher surfaces in *A. aegypti*.

 Ranking the candidate genes:
 1. piezo*